pyepics/epicsapps/doc/pvlogger.rst

     instruments:
     - SampleStage

-Here, `workdir` gives the path to the working directory, and `folder` give the name of the PVLogger folder in that working directory to put the data collected.
+Here, `datadir` gives the path to the main working directory, say for the whole experiment, and `folder` give the name of the folder in that working directory to put the data collected.
 In this case, a folder named '/server/data/beamlineX/2025/userABC/pvlog` will be created and used for data collection.

+The `end_datetime` value gives the date and time for data collection to stop.

 The `pvs` section gives a list of PVs to monitor and collect data.
 Each line is formed as::